Is My Life Insurance Plan a Tax Shelter? (And if So … So What?)

 If a client’s arrangement is assessed as an unregistered tax shelter, the potential CRA assessing positions are severe and would be applied retroactively to the date of the policy’s purchase:

-• Retroactive Denial of Deductions: Under Subsection 237.1(6), the CRA can automatically disallow all interest and NCPI deductions claimed through the arrangement, going all the way back to the date the policy was purchased.
+• Retroactive Denial of Deductions: Under Subsection 237.1(6), the CRA can automatically disallow all interest and NCPI deductions claimed under the arrangement, going back to the date the policy was purchased.
 The Income Tax Act explicitly states that without a valid Tax Shelter Number, no person may claim any deduction for any year.

 • Reduction of Cost Basis: Under Section 143.2, the CRA is legally empowered to erase the out-of-pocket investment for tax purposes.
-Because the limited-recourse debt forces the recognized cost basis to $0, this reduction would apply not only to the insurance policy itself but, critically, to any assets or investments acquired using the borrowed funds.
+Because limited-recourse debt forces the recognized cost basis to $0, this reduction could apply not only to the insurance policy itself but also, critically, to any assets or investments acquired with the borrowed funds.

 • Third-Party Penalties: Promoters and advisors who sell unregistered tax shelters can face a penalty equal to 25% of the total “consideration” received (which could encompass the total insurance premiums deposited by the subscriber).